zengenti/contensis-react-base/MIGRATE-V4.md

 **Example:** `withEvents.ts`

 > Your version of this file will contain all elements from this example but your exact implementation could be different.
-We should delete any code-blocks that resemble those in this example - those are unneccesary boilerplate, and carefully examine deleted code to retain any intentionally customised aspects.
+We should delete any code-blocks that resemble those in this example - they are the excess boilerplate.

+> ⚠️ Carefully examine deleted code and retain any intentionally customised aspects.

 ```typescript
 onRouteLoaded: function* onRouteLoaded({